edmundhung/conform/docs/examples/material-ui/README.md

 # Material UI Example

-This example shows you how to validate controlled component using the [useControlledInput](/packages/conform-react/README.md#usecontrolledinput) hook.
+This example shows you how to validate non-native input (e.g. Custom dropdown) using the [useControlledInput](/packages/conform-react/README.md#usecontrolledinput) hook.

 <!-- sandbox src="/docs/examples/material-ui" -->